 The Aegean island with more than 60 beaches - this is the most common description of Skiathos.
-Although it is 12 km long and 6 km wide, the small Skiathos has 65 beaches and what is even more unusual is the fact that most of them are sandy which is rare for an island.
+Although it is only 12 km long and 6 km wide, Skiathos has 65 beaches, most of them sandy and shallow.

 Skiathos is hilly and its west and north parts are not populated.
 Except for Skiathos Town